Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Intel Motherboard Chipsets:

-For a Minecraft gaming PC build, we recommend that you either stick with entry level motherboard, or at most, with a motherboard with a mid range chipset.
+For a Minecraft gaming PC build, I recommend that you either stick with an entry-level motherboard, or at most, with a motherboard with a mid-range chipset.

 Motherboard Form Factor

-The size of the motherboard may also be something that you may want to look into.
+The motherboard size may also be something that you may want to look into.

 There are three common sizes: